benjamin-recht/benjamin-recht.github.io/_posts/2021-12-01-unblinding.md

 ---
 layout:     post
-title:      "Which variables were significant in the Bangladesh mask trial?"
+title:      "What were the effects of the intervention in the Bangladesh mask trial?"
 date:       2021-12-01 0:00:00
 summary:    "There's no doubt the Bangladesh mask trial intervention impacted behavior, whether it reduced COVID-19 incidence is more subtle."
 author:     Maria Chikina, Wes Pegden, and Ben Recht